+The most northern and the oldest town west of Rockies, Astoria is renowned for its blend of culture, history, and traditions.
 Astoria in Clatsop County is found close to the mouth of the Columbia River, only a couple of miles from where the Columbia River meets the Pacific Ocean.
-The name was received after the fur trader John Astor, who was one of the first European settlements in the Northwest Pacific whose company founded this fort, in 1811.
-The Columbia River was discovered a few years earlier, in 1792, by captain Robert Gray, and was named after his ship.
+The name was received after the fur trader John Jacob Astor, who founded Fort Astoria, in 1811.
+The Columbia River was discovered a few years earlier, in 1792, by Captain Robert Gray, and the river was named after the ship.

 The town with rich Scandinavian heritage each June holds the Scandinavian Midsummer Festival.

 Because of the colored Victorian and Craftsman-style houses that cover the hills above the Columbia River, Astoria is known as "The little San Francisco of the Pacific Northwest".
 One of such houses is the Flavel House Museum.

 Population (2016): 9,802